Vision of Wake Forest College

 History of the College

-For over a century and a half, Wake Forest College has been educating students in the fundamental fields of human knowledge and achievement.
+For more than a century and a half, Wake Forest College has been educating students in the fundamental fields of human knowledge and achievement.
 It seeks to encourage habits of the mind that ask “why,” that evaluate evidence, that are open to new ideas, that attempt to understand and appreciate the perspectives of others, that accept complexity and grapple with it, that admit error, and that pursue truth.